-In the Phase III trial of nadofaragene firadenovec, 8 (5.3%) of 151 patients in the overall study population progressed to muscle-invasive bladder cancer (MIBC) by 12 months.
-In the CIS \pm Ta/T1 group, 5 (4.9%) of 103 patients progressed to MIBC, while 3 (6.3%) of the 48 patients in the HG Ta/T1 only group progressed.33 Neither the Phase II nor the Phase I trials of nadofaragene firadenovec reported data on disease progression.
+In the Phase III trial of nadofaragene firadenovec, 8 (5.3%) of 151 patients in the overall study population progressed to muscle-invasive bladder cancer (MIBC) during the study follow up period.
+In the CIS \pm Ta/T1 group, 5 (4.9%) of 103 patients progressed to MIBC, while 3 (6.3%) of the 48 patients in the HG Ta/T1 only group progressed.19 Neither the Phase II nor the Phase I trials of nadofaragene firadenovec reported data on disease progression.